jubilantdeenie/CfC-Research/documentation/methodology.md

+> This document describes the research methods used in developing the Coding for Compassion framework.
+It covers core assumptions, guiding principles, and the structure of inquiry and validation.

 # 🧪 Methodology – Research Design of Coding for Compassion (CfC)

 This document outlines the experimental frameworks and guiding principles behind CfC’s development.
 It merges lived experience, human-centered theory, and experimental interaction with large language models (LLMs).